Why make Kony famous? Video rubs raw Uganda scars

 Some jeered as the projection neared its end and scuffles broke out as simmering frustrations boiled over.

-However, the campaign behind the online video, which is the work of the previously little-known Invisible Children non-profit group, has met with a sceptical backlash from some quarters, not least among Kony's victims.
+However, the campaign behind the online video, which is the work of the previously little-known Invisible Children non-profit group, has met with a skeptical backlash from some quarters, not least among Kony's victims.

 "Why make Kony famous?
 It baffles them," said Victor Ochen, director for African Youth Initiative Network, the charity behind the showing, speaking of those who watched the video in Lira.

-Nonetheless, Ochen said, it was important to show the film in a region long marginalized by the government in Kampala, more than 370 kilometres away, and where few have access to the Internet.
+Nonetheless, Ochen said, it was important to show the film in a region long marginalized by the government in Kampala, more than 370 kilometers away, and where few have access to the Internet.

 STILL HAUNTED